Tampa Motorcycle Accident Lawyer

 - Traumatic Brain Injury (TBI)

-A TBI is the third leading motorcycle crash injury, and is incredibly severe and distressing.
+A TBI is the third leading motorcycle crash injury and is incredibly severe and distressing.
 Head trauma is the leading cause of death in motorcycle crashes.
 Those who are lucky enough to survive will develop a TBI.
 And 10% of all TBI sufferers will have trouble living independent lives.

 A TBI is disabling and painful, leading to neurological changes and complications that interfere with signals between the brain and the spinal cord.
-There a several symptoms involved in a TBI, and it can take doctors a long time and many tests before they can pinpoint that a TBI is the culprit.
+There are several symptoms involved in a TBI, and it can take doctors a long time and many tests before they can pinpoint that a TBI is the culprit.
 Simple, common symptoms like nausea and dizziness can indicate a TBI or spinal trauma, and swift medical attention is imperative.
 Without quick and adequate treatment, a TBI can lead to more severe, debilitating symptoms and permanent disability.

 Even a well-treated TBI can lead to mental health changes that can take months or even years to develop.
 It’s crucial that after a motorcycle accident you contact an experienced attorney for help.